 Patriots Program: WWII

-The National Grange program’s department is very excited to bring you a new program this year focusing on World War II.
-The first step in this program is a CD that includes a PowerPoint, slide presentation notes and information on the Patriots Program for the whole year.
+The National Grange program’s department is very excited to bring you the newest edition to this year’s program on World War II.
+The first step in this program is a CD that includes two PowerPoints, slide presentation notes and information on the Patriots Program for the whole year.

 For more information on this program, CLICK HERE

 The Grange is happy to announce a new program, “Food for Thought: Eating Well on a Budget” created by Sesame Workshop and material produced with United Healthcare and Merck Company Foundation.
 We have available to our Granges a packet that includes a CD/DVD, recipe cards, and a mini comic book.
 All of this material is available in English and Spanish.
 The booklet and other material is a way to show kids how to eat on a budget but eat nutritiously and getting them to try new foods The DVD has a presentation on a local farmers market, so kids can understand where food comes from.
 These packets are available to all Grange members and Granges who would like to distribute these to the communities.
 This is a great way to get the Grange name out and help people in your community to make the best meals out of the food they have in their kitchen.
 If you have any questions or would like more do not hesitate to contact Samantha Johnson at firstname.lastname@example.org or 202-628-3507 ext.
 109.